-\textbf{On Nesting Techniques.} The sequential nesting technique in \citep{Ryu--Xu--Erol--Bu--Zheng--Wornell2024} is a function-space version of the \emph{triangularized orthogonalization-free method} proposed in \citep{Gao--Li--Lu2022}.
-The joint nesting technique was first proposed specifically for CDK by \citet{Xu--Zheng2024}, and later extended as a generic tool by \citet{Ryu--Xu--Erol--Bu--Zheng--Wornell2024}.
+The sequential nesting technique proposed in \citep{Ryu--Xu--Erol--Bu--Zheng--Wornell2024} can be understood as a function-space version of the \emph{triangularized orthogonalization-free method} studied in \citep{Gao--Li--Lu2022}.
+The joint nesting technique was first proposed specifically for CDK by \citet{Xu--Zheng2024}, and later extended as a generic tool in \citet{Ryu--Xu--Erol--Bu--Zheng--Wornell2024}.
 For a more discussion on the history of nesting, we refer to \citep{Ryu--Xu--Erol--Bu--Zheng--Wornell2024}.